meadow/heroku-buildpack-vividcortex/readme.md

 ### Uninstalling

-To remove the buildpack run the command and unset your VC_API_TOKEN.
+To remove the buildpack and unset your VC_API_TOKEN run the commands.

 ```
 heroku config:unset BUILDPACK_URL